How To Pack It

 Prepare for this eventuality when packing, by ensuring that those items that you absolutely must not lose (or might be damaged in a checked bag) remain with you when your bag cannot.
 Your daypack will come in handy here; make sure that it is readily accessible, and contains these critical items.
 Of course the most critical items should be in your security pouch anyway.

-If You do Check Bags ...
-Useful Things to Know
+If You Must Check Bags … Useful Things to Know

 A surprisingly high percentage of lost and stolen luggage (87% in one year) originates at curbside check-in stations; avoid them.

-Remember that carriers not only charge for having too many checked bags (with "too many" these days often meaning "more than none"), they also charge extra for bags that are too big, and those that are too heavy.
+Remember that carriers not only charge for having too many checked bags (with "too many" often meaning "more than none"), they also charge extra for bags that are too big or too heavy.
 With most carriers, these various charges are cumulative.
-So before heading to the airport, familiarize yourself with the rules, which can be complex (a function of the fare class, your frequent flyer status, the destination country, etc.), may change with little notice, and vary considerably among the different carriers.
+So before heading to the airport, familiarize yourself with the rules, which vary considerably among the different carriers, may change with little notice, and can be surprisingly complex (depending on fare class, frequent flyer status, destination country, etc.).
+Understand also that airport luggage scale readings should be considered suspect.

 Don't make life too easy for the bad guys.
 Luggage festooned with tags & stickers announces that you're a frequent flyer; thieves target such bags, assuming wealthy travellers.
 It's also foolish to put your home address or phone number on luggage tags, or elsewhere on the outside of your bags; miscreants (who have been known to collaborate with airline employees) will call your house to see if anyone answers, and target it for robbery should they discover otherwise.